-Investment income for the years ended December 31, 2013, 2012, and 2011 was approximately \$48 million, \$39 million, and \$28 million, respectively.
-Of this amount, approximately \$14 million, \$13 million and \$9 million, respectively, was attributable to interest income on our debt securities portfolio.
-Increases in interest income from 2011 to 2012 and 2012 to 2013 were due to higher average invested assets stemming primarily from capital raising activities.
-Investments in debt securities increased by approximately \$156 million during 2013, primarily due to the investment of the proceeds from the issuance of the KCAP Senior Funding I, LLC Notes (\$105 million) and from the issuance of common stock of the Company of approximately \$50 million.
+Investment income for the years ended December 31, 2014, 2013, and 2012 was approximately \$41 million, \$39 million, and \$31 million, respectively.
+Of these amounts, approximately \$21 million, \$14 million and \$13 million, respectively, was attributable to interest income on our Debt Securities Portfolio.
+Increases in interest income from 2012 to 2013 and 2013 to 2014 were due to higher average invested assets stemming primarily from capital raising activities.

+Investments in debt securities increased by approximately \$53 million during 2014, primarily due to the investment of the proceeds from the upsizing of the KCAP Senior Funding I, LLC Notes and from the issuance of common stock of the Company.

-The weighted average yield on the performing investments debt securities portfolio was 7.3%, and 7.5%, as of December 31, 2013 and 2012, respectively.
+The weighted average yield on debt securities portfolio was 7.3% for both periods.

 Investment income is primarily dependent on the composition and credit quality of our investment portfolio.
-Generally, our debt securities portfolio is expected to generate predictable, recurring interest income in accordance with the contractual terms of each loan.
+Generally, our Debt Securities Portfolio is expected to generate predictable, recurring interest income in accordance with the contractual terms of each loan.
 Corporate equity securities may pay a dividend and may increase in value for which a gain may be recognized; generally such dividend payments and gains are less predictable than interest income on our loan portfolio.

-For the years ended December 31, 2013, 2012, and 2011, approximately \$21 million, \$21 million and \$14 million, respectively, of dividend income was attributable to investments in CLO fund securities.
-Dividends from CLO Fund Securities are dependent on the performance of the underlying assets in each CLO Fund; interest payments, principal amortization and prepayments of the underlying loans in each CLO Fund are primary factors which determine the level of income on our CLO Fund Securities.
+For the years ended December 31, 2014, 2013, and 2012, approximately \$13.4 million, \$19.2 million and \$17.3 million, respectively, of investment income was attributable to investments in CLO Fund Securities.
+On a tax-basis, the Company recognized \$19.2 million, \$21.0 million and \$19.9 million of taxable cash distributions during the years ended December 31, 2014, 2013, and 2012, respectively.
+Distributions from CLO Fund Securities are dependent on the performance of the underlying assets in each CLO Fund; interest payments, principal amortization and prepayments of the underlying loans in each CLO Fund are primary factors which determine the level of distributions on our CLO Fund Securities.
 The level of excess spread from CLO Fund Securities can be impacted by the timing and level of the resetting of the benchmark interest rate for the underlying assets (which reset at various times throughout the quarter) in the CLO Fund and the related CLO Fund bond liabilities (which reset at each quarterly distribution date); in periods of short-term and volatile changes in the benchmark interest rate, the levels of excess spread and distributions to us can vary significantly.